Deratiseur/Interplan/Readme.md

 - Store: 100+ items, the majority of them original and guaranteed to surprise.

-- Spells: 130 new spells, 90% available for the sorcerer (except lvl 9 spells).
+- Spells: 130 new spells.

 - Potions : 25+ potions and charms.